This is a rough draft of the first few chapters of this new book that I hope to

 Outside the village post office, an elderly woman smiled at the charming picture presented by a little girl hugging her baby brother.

-‘He’s very good, isn’t he?’ the old woman said, leaning towards the little girl who could only have been about four years old herself.
+‘He’s very good, isn’t he?’ the old woman said, leaning towards the little girl who could only have been about ten years old herself.

-The old woman kept her smile but her mind was wondering whether this was blasphemous, or whether the child—and her mother—were completely sincere in being besotted by the infant.
-People these days said things that would have been scandalous when she was young.
+The old woman kept her smile but her mind was wondering whether this was blasphemous, or whether the child—and her mother—were just sincerely besotted by the infant.
+These days people said things that would have been scandalous when she was young.
 ‘I see.
 Well, er…’

 ‘Fancy that.
 My word, what a good little boy.’
 The old lady smiled again then extracted a couple of sixpences from her purse and placed them in the little girl’s hand.